 If you use outside contract packagers for secondary packaging, like gift pack assembly, here’s what often happens: (a) inventory is removed from storage and shipped to a contractor packager (Co-packer); (b) you lose visibility to that product while it is being reconfigured; (c) product is repackaged by the co-packer; and (d) product is shipped back to the distribution center (DC), where it originated.

-Clearly, a lot of time and costly back and forth movement could be avoided if the 3PL who operates the DC can handle this value-added packaging work.
+Clearly, a lot of time and costly back and forth movement could be avoided if the 3PL who operates the DC can handle this value-added product packaging work.
 And many can.
 In fact, value added services such as variety pack creation and other final packaging tasks have become a staple service for advanced 3PLs.

 But old habits die hard and products are still being shuttled back and forth between packagers and distribution centers, eating up time and freight dollars.